k0sproject/k0smotron/docs/status.md

 To gauge the level of interest in running k0s control planes as Kubernetes resources, we are releasing k0smotron at the earliest possible moment.
-Of cousre, as with any young project just getting started, there are bound to be some bumps, unforeseen issues, and a few surprises.
+Of course, as with any young project just getting started, there are bound to be some bumps, unforeseen issues, and a few surprises.
 In line with that, we can offer no guarantees regarding backward or forward compatibility, and you should expect a certain amount of breakage with each ensuing k0smotron release.